shakir85/ETL-1/README.md

 After configuring PDI JDBC connection

-# ETL Essentials

 ## Objective

 The goal of this ETL job is to demonstrate basic data extraction from multiple dimensional tables hosted locally on a MySQL database and loading these tables into Amazon Redshift using Pentaho Data Integration (PDI).

 ## Method

 Both MySQL and Redshift tables have the same schema, so this is not an OLTP to Data Warehouse CDC or Pipeline, it is merely basic dimensional-table to dimensional-table mapping to examine the best way to move data from local database to Amazon Redshift.
-Assuming that Redshift dimensional tables are empty and never been populated, we are going to extract the data from MySQL database, compressing the data using GZIP codec, staging the data in Amazon S3 bucket, and then pulling the compressed data from S3 bucket into Redshift tables.
+Assuming that Redshift dimensional tables are empty and never been populated, we are going to extract the data from MySQL database, compress it using GZIP codec, stage the data in Amazon S3 bucket, and then pulling the compressed data from S3 bucket into Redshift tables.

 The following are some of the best Redshift data loading practices that have been followed in this demo: